veltman/learninglunches/webservers/README.md

 OK, so your browser (the client) has sent a nicely-formatted request to the wikipedia.org server, and it has also used headers to identify what browser it is, how it got to this page, and maybe some other things like which languages it prefers.

 The server takes in that request, and then it can do whatever it wants.
 It is free to reject the request, or ignore it completely.
-More likely, if it's a friendly web server, it will take that request, go into the back room, do whatever it needs to do to satisfy your request, and then you send you back a response.
+More likely, if it's a friendly web server, it will take that request, go into the back room, do whatever it needs to do to satisfy your request, and then send back a response.

 A response looks quite similar to a request, but instead of starting by asking for a path, it starts with a **status code** that tells you what kind of response you're getting: